TheTechRobo/Python_Text_Calculator/README.md

 Thanks for visiting!

+# Recommended packages
+It's suggested, if you're on Windows, to install `colorama` package (`pip install colorama`), to increase the chances of Palc working correctly.
+This module is unnecessary for all other operating systems.

 **Note that ittussaromYno3 is me (TheTechRobo) on my MacBook Air.**
 **And Retals is me on my [Elive](https://elivecd.org) PCs**
 **Ittussarom is me on some other [Elive](https://elivecd.org) PCs**